Best 9 Android Emulators for iOS [2026]

 Android emulators for iOS are software applications that allow Android apps to run on iOS devices by creating a virtual Android environment.

-- LDPlayer: Primarily a Windows Android emulator, but can be streamed to iOS through remote desktop services for gameplay and app use.
+- LDPlayer: Provides a Windows-based Android emulator that can be streamed to iOS through remote desktop services, enabling gameplay and app use without installing Android on computer.

 TABLE OF CONTENTS